Amazon parrots are very loyal companion birds.

 || Toys & Toy Parts

 Amazon Parrots lean toward having vitamin A and calcium deficiencies.
 You should provide no more than 80 percent of their diet with top-quality pellets.

-We like the Totally Organics Pellets that we carry because they are 100% organic and don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+Also Harrison's Organic Pellets are a great choice.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.

 The other 20 percent of their diet should consist of grains, vegetables and a little fruit, preferably organic.

 CAUTION: Never give your parrot alcohol, avocado or chocolate - these can kill your parrot!
 Also avoid asparagus, eggplant, cabbage, caffeine products, junk food, milk and cream, raw potato, and rhubarb (including the leaves).

 Remember that the chemicals sprayed and fed to plants have to be cleansed by their tiny kidneys.
 Who knows what has been fed and sprayed on all that other stuff!

 No matter what the pellet manufacturers want you to believe, parrots that have a variety of fresh healthy foods are much happier and healthier.